 Grenoble has so many different museums that the interests of almost every visitor are sure to be covered.
 They include collections dedicated to medical science, natural history, contemporary art, archaeology, industry, local history, mountain warfare and the French Resistance.

 A few minutes’ drive from Grenoble, the magnificent chateau of Vizille is a turreted 17th-century castle overlooking its own lake and parkland.
 It was the unlikely spot for a meeting that began the French Revolution and now houses a museum that explores the overthrow of the monarchy and all that followed.

 Less than 30 minutes from the city you can be in the protected countryside of the Regional Natural Park of Chartreuse.
 The roads may be narrow and winding but the views are wide and enthralling.
-In the summer these Alpine foothills are perfect for hiking; in the winter they’re great for skiing.
+In summertime these Alpine foothills are perfect for hiking, while in winter they’re great for skiing.

 Please note that from 15 Nov to 15 Apr many cities are required by law to restrict the circulation to only vehicles equipped with snow chains or winter tyres.
 For a summary of the orders, please visit www.poliziadistato.it.
 To comply with the regulations, in specific locations subject to this requirement, vehicles are equipped with snow chains - the price is included in the rental charges through the cost of "Winterization Fee".
 At pick-up if you decide to bring your own snow chains or do not intend on driving on the roads subject to this requirement, you may decline the equipment by signing the appropriate release form.
 This change will be reflected in the rental charges.
 For more information on the fees, please click here.
 In all other regions, we recommend that you check before renting if your journey includes one of the roads subject to this requirement and therefore request the snow chains, if necessary.